Argentina national cricket team: World Cricket League

 This originally qualified them for Division Five of the World Cricket League, but they were placed in Division Three following the suspension of the USA from international cricket.
 They finished as runners-up to Uganda in the tournament and qualified for Division Two in Windhoek, Namibia.

 Following their promotion, in November 2007, Argentina traveled to Namibia to take part in Division Two of the ICC World Cricket League.
 They played Denmark, the hosts, Oman and the UAE in addition to the other qualifier from Division Three; Uganda.
 Division Two proved to be a step too far for Argentina, as they lost all their group matches and then lost to Uganda in a positional playoff and finished sixth.
 On the basis of their sixth-place finish in this tournament, Argentina were relegated back to Division Three for the 2009 tournament which Argentina hosted from 24 to 31 January 2009.
 However, Argentina again struggled, losing all five of their games to finish bottom of the table and were relegated to the Division Four.
 In Division 4 their downfall continued and lost all the games thus relegated to Division Five.
 Then again in Division 5 they lost all the matches and have now been relegated to Division Six.
 Argentina have lost considerable form over time and with present ways they may go down the WCL structure.

 In 2013, Argentina took part in Division Six of the World Cricket League and came fourth.
 In normal circumstances it meant they will play Div 6 in 2015 but ICC is going for a change of structure of World Cricket League and Argentina might go out of the WCL Structure unless they fight back which looks tough.

-2018-Present
+2018–present

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between Argentina and other ICC members after 1 January 2019 will be a full T20I.
+Therefore, all Twenty20 matches played between Argentina and other ICC members after 1 January 2019 have the full T20I status.